sperelson/candidate-challenge-front-end/README.md

 ### What are we looking for?

 We're aiming to understand where you're at as a modern Front End Developer.
-We do not expect a  production ready app, just enought for you to feel like you've communicated your level of skill to us.
+We do not expect a  production ready app, just enough for you to feel like you've communicated your level of skill to us.
 Ideally, all of the main features should be working, but the amount of spit-and-polish that you apply is completely up to you.

 We expect that this should take between 3-8 hours to complete, with at least another hour per bonus feature that you tackle.
 The idea that this is a big sacrifice of time is not lost on us!
 It's no small ask, but we find it important for the following reasons: